-Before he enter on the Execution of his Of-§ 158.
+8 Before he enter on the Execution of his Of-§158.
 Oath of the fice, he shall take the following President.
 Oath or Affirmation:-"I do solemnly swear (or affirm) that I will faithfully execute the Office of President of the United States, and will to the best of my Ability, preserve, protect and defend the Constitution of the United States."

-The taking of this oath, which is termed the inauguration, is made the \$159.
-Inauguration of the President.
+The taking of this oath, which is termed the inauguration, is made the occasion of certain ceremonies that are arranged for by a joint committee of the two Houses (III, 1998, 1999; the President.
 VI, 451).
 For many years the oath was normally taken at the east portico of the Capitol, although in earlier years it was taken in the Senate Chamber or Hall of the House (III, 1986-1995).
-On March 4, 1909, owing to inclemency of the weather, the President-elect took the oath and delivered his inaugural address in the Senate Chamber (VI, 447).
+On March 4, 1909, owing to inclement weather, the President-elect took the oath and delivered his inaugural address in the Senate Chamber (VI, 447).
 And when Vice President Fillmore succeeded to the vacancy in the Office of President, Congress being in session, he took the oath in the Hall of the House in the presence of the Senate and House (III, 1997).
 In 1945 Franklin D. Roosevelt, who had been elected for his fourth term as President, took the oath of office on the south portico at the White House.
 On August 9, 1974, Gerald R. Ford, who as Vice President succeeded to the Presidency following the resignation of President Nixon on that day, was sworn in in the East Room of the White House.
 The West Front of the Capitol was first used for the inaugural ceremony for Ronald W. Reagan, Jan.
 20, 1981.
 Because of extreme cold, the public administration of the oath was for the first time held in the Rotunda of the Capitol, rather than on the West Front, as scheduled, on January 21, 1985.
-Permission for such §160-§165 use is authorized by concurrent resolution (see, e.g., S. Con.
-Res.
-144, 98th Cong.
-Oct.
+Permission for such use is authorized by concurrent resolution (see, e.g., Oct.
 9, 1984, p.
 30926).